'Evil losers'? That's all you got, President Trump?

 The words echoed the feel of Mr. Trump's name-calling campaign rhetoric, such as "Lyin' Ted," "Crooked Hillary," and "Little Marco Rubio."
 The adolescent insult was trivial and inappropriate in a description of the horrific slaughter of so many.

-Durinf his presidential campaign, Trump used the word "loser" on Twitter more than a dozen times to describe Gov. Jeb Bush, reporters, The Club for Growth, S.E.
+During his presidential campaign, Trump used the word "loser" on Twitter more than a dozen times to describe Gov. Jeb Bush, reporters, The Club for Growth, S.E.
 Cupp, Graydon Carter, Sen. Ted Cruz, debate panelists, Cheri Jacobus, Bill Kristol, The New York Daily News, Karl Rove, Sen. Marco Rubio, and Politico, among others.

 The word "loser" in these descriptions was sometimes preceded by adjectives like "total," "major," "big," and "totally biased."
 Please note that this is a highly incomplete list, omitting similarly insulting "loser" descriptions of opponents in Trump's stump speeches, debates and other campaign appearances.